numpy/numpy/doc/source/user/quickstart.rst

 **Learner profile**

-This tutorial is intended as a quick overview of algebra and arrays in NumPy and want to understand how n-dimensional (:math:`n>=2`) arrays are represented and can be manipulated.
+This tutorial is intended as a quick overview of algebra and arrays in NumPy.
+It demonstrates how n-dimensional (:math:`n>=2`) arrays are represented and can be manipulated.
 In particular, if you don't know how to apply common functions to n-dimensional arrays (without using for-loops), or if you want to understand axis and shape properties for